 PGRs are also applied to food crops, such as apples.
 Farmers use different chemicals to change the shape of apples or prevent them from dropping early.
 However, many store-bought foods contain pesticide residues.
 Just because a chemical can help with growth does not mean it is safe for human ingestion.

 Get to know PGRs on a deeper level with the information below.
-After learning about how they work in plants, you’ll be able to determine if they pose any danger and identify weed grown with PGRs.
+After learning about how they work in plants, you’ll be able to determine if they pose any danger and identify herbe grown with PGRs.

 The Role of PGRs in Plants